-Whether you are an avid rock climbing enthusiast or a tradesperson who works at high elevations, a safety rope is one must have piece of equipment.
-A safety rope straps on to a harness and is designed to bear the weight of a person in case they slip or lose their footing and fall.
+Whether you are an avid rock climbing enthusiast or a tradesperson who works at high elevations, a safety rope is a must have piece of equipment.
+A safety rope straps onto a harness and is designed to bear the weight of a person in case they slip or lose their footing and fall.
 There is always a bit of slack in the rope to allow for movement, but the slack tightens up if the person happens to fall, catching them in midair and preventing any serious injury.
 Most safety ropes have secure hooks on either end with safety fasteners so that one end can be attached to a secure stationary object and the other end can be attached to someone’s safety harness.

 Safety ropes are manufactured using a combination of nylon and polyester woven tightly together to create a strong cord.
 The diameter of the rope will determine its maximum strength.
 Obviously, the rope with the largest diameter is the strongest because more material is used to create it.
 Major construction sites are subject to a random visit from a certified safety inspector who will check to see if workers are wearing the appropriate safety harness attached to the right safety rope while they are working.

-Have you ever given a thought that ropes can help you survive certain circumstances?
+Have you ever given thought that ropes can help you survive certain circumstances?
 Many people keep general purpose ropes with them during their adventure activities.
-Almost every adventure sport makes provision for player’s safety by employing ropes of different kind.
+Almost every adventure sport makes provision for player’s safety by employing ropes of a different kind.

-Laid Rope: These ropes are also called twisted ropes, because three strands or yarns are twisted with each other to form an even thicker rope.
-Sometimes, they are referred to as polypropylene ropes and nylon ropes, because of the material used.
+- These ropes are also called twisted ropes because three strands or yarns are twisted with each other to form an even thicker rope.
+Sometimes, they are referred to as polypropylene ropes and nylon ropes because of the material used.
 These are the most common type of ropes that we see or use in our day-to-day life.
 These ropes are thin, weak, and stretchable.
 Still, they can be used to save your life.
 These ropes are water and weather resistant.
 You can increase their strength by double or triple folding them for your applications, like tents or camps.
 However, you will need to test their strength before using them for such purposes.

-Braided Ropes: Not exactly an essential plant and process supply, braided and double braided ropes have limited use due to their unique design.
+- Not exactly an essential plant and process supply, braided and double braided ropes have limited use due to their unique design.
 They are not ideal for the processes that need a reliable and long-lasting tightening.
 However, they can be used for short term survival.
-Braided ropes are thick, but they deteriorate faster than the rope any other material does.
+Braided ropes are thick, but they deteriorate faster than the rope or any other material does.
 Additionally, these ropes impose a great difficulty when it comes to creating a thicker rope by assembling braided ropes.
 They do not have a good grip.

-Guyline Ropes: These cords are ideal for tightening the poles of a tent while camping and adventuring.
+- These cords are ideal for tightening the poles of a tent while camping and adventuring.
 Using these cables for any other purposes is not suggested, as these are not very strong.
 For light applications and purposes, they can be used.

-Bungee Cords or Ropes: Bungee ropes have an elastic strand which makes it a useful utility for various applications.
+- Bungee ropes have an elastic strand which makes it a useful utility for various applications.
 Sometimes, there can be more than one elastic string in these ropes.
 For this, you will have to speak to your rope supplier.
 These cords can be very useful if you want to tuck or gather two or more things together.
 In addition to this, these ropes can be used with sisal or other strong ropes to strengthen the bond.
-The bungee cords that you will find at your nearby outdoor or camping store will have hooks at its both ends.
+The bungee cords that you will find at your nearby outdoor or camping store will have hooks at both ends.
 When making the purchase, you should make sure that those hooks are strong enough to hook up things.